Guides

 Option 3: Let AI organize it for you (the 2026 approach)

 The real shift in 2026: stop organizing manually at all.
 Modern AI bookmark managers auto-tag everything you save and let you search by meaning, so the organization happens for you and retrieval doesn’t depend on your filing at all.
+Instead of sorting links yourself, you let AI organize them for you the moment you save.
+This is the unoccupied move most people haven’t made yet — and it’s why a messy saver with good tools now beats a tidy saver with a folder tree.

 Here’s the mental model: instead of filing things so you can find them later, you save things and describe them later.
 You type “that article about sleep and focus” and semantic search surfaces it — no folder, no exact title needed.